 Let me be frank:

 SEO isn’t easy.
-It involves everything from your sponsorships to your Yelp reviews to your website’s load speed.
+It involves everything from your sponsorships to blogging about the restoration industry to your Yelp reviews to your website’s load speed.
 There are easily 40 different things you could get wrong that would ruin your SEO campaign.

 While it’s possible to screw up a PPC campaign pretty badly too, it’s generally easier to find a PPC specialist who can do it right.
 For a fee, of course.